cnourrcier/mern-stack-backend/readme.md

 - Express.js: A backend framework for Node.js used to create RESTful API endpoints.
 - Node.js: A JavaScript runtime environment used to run the server-side code.
 - Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js used for schema-based modeling and validation.
+- uuid: A library used to generate universally unique identifiers (UUIDs).
+- date-fns: A library for date and time manipulation in JavaScript.
+- dotenv: A zero-dependency module that loads environment variables from a `.env` file into `process.env`.

 ## Project Structure